TheOdinProject/curriculum/ruby_programming/basic_ruby/problem_solving.md

 To demonstrate this workflow in action lets solve a common programming exercise, [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz).

 #### Understanding The Problem
 > Write a program that takes a user's input and prints the numbers from one to the number the user inputed.
-But for multiples of three print "Fizz" instead of the number and for multiples of five print "Buzz".
-For numbers which are multiples of both three and five print "FizzBuzz".
+But for multiples of three print `Fizz` instead of the number and for multiples of five print `Buzz`.
+For numbers which are multiples of both three and five print `FizzBuzz`.

 This is the big picture problem we will be solving.
 It's pretty simple so we may not need to reword it.
 But we can always make it clearer by rewording it.

-Write a program that allows the user to enter a number, print each number between one and the number the user entered, but for numbers that divide by three without a remainder print "Fizz" instead.
-For numbers that divide by 5 without a remainder print "Buzz" and finally for numbers that divide by both three and five without a remainder print "FizzBuzz".
+Write a program that allows the user to enter a number, print each number between one and the number the user entered, but for numbers that divide by three without a remainder print `Fizz` instead.
+For numbers that divide by 5 without a remainder print `Buzz` and finally for numbers that divide by both three and five without a remainder print `FizzBuzz`.

 #### Plan
 Does your program have an interface?
 What will it look like?